ismailmubarik/AWS-SAA-C02-Course/15-Serverless-and-AppServices/notes.md

 ### CloudWatch Events and EventBridge

 Delivers near real time stream of system events that describe changes in AWS products and services.
-EventsBridge will replace CW Events.
+EventsBridge will be replacing CW Events.

 EventsBridge can also handle events from third parties.
 Both share the same underlying architecture.
 AWS is now encouraging a migration to EB.